RodolfoCamposGlz/RodolfoCamposGlz/README.md

 What I'm doing now
 ------
-- 🔭 I’m currently working with React Native
+- 🔭 I’m currently working with Javascript, Typescript and Python
-- 🌱 I’m currently learning Design patterns
+- 🌱 I’m currently learning Golang
 - ⚡ Fun fact: I thought being a developer wasn't for my, but my passion for create things changed my mind.
 <!--
 **RodolfoCamposGlz/RodolfoCamposGlz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.